 The now controversial 1994 U.S. crime bill was enacted the same year that Televerde was founded in Phoenix, AZ.
 More than two decades later, the former is responsible for accelerating mass incarceration, which costs this country $182 billion annually.
 The latter operates a business model that delivers sales and marketing solutions to top businesses like SAP, Adobe-Marketo and Pulse Secure with a talent pool that consists largely of women hired, trained and compensated inside two U.S. state correctional facilities.
 I’m proud to be starting my 21st year with Televerde, a company that has been leading with purpose long before the word was on any company’s radar.

 From day one, we believed that everyone deserves a fair shot at rebuilding their lives and becoming more than their worst mistake.
 We believed in this so strongly that we began to invest in one of the most stigmatized populations in the United States – incarcerated women.
 Since then, we’ve been empowering women with business skills and technology certifications, which helps them prepare for life after prison.
-We partner with the Arouet Foundation, a non-profit organization founded by Televerde in 2011 to help women prepare and support the women as the return to the community.
 You see, employability and employment are only half the battle.
-Arouet provides personalized services to help women increase their success and avoid recidivism once they’re released.
-Together with Televerde, Arouet helps women tap into their strengths, identify viable career paths, and establish stable, self-sufficient lives after incarceration.
+Pre- and post-reentry support provide personalized services to help women increase their success and avoid recidivism once they’re released.
+We help women tap into their strengths, identify viable career paths, and establish stable, self-sufficient lives after incarceration.